 Why does this recipe bake at such a low temperature — 275°F?

-The notes explain that the low oven temperature is intentional: it gives the sauce time to fully meld with the other layers without drying out the top.
-The lasagna bakes covered for 25 minutes, then uncovered for another 25 minutes, for a total of 50 minutes at 275°F.
+The low oven temperature is intentional: it gives the sauce time to fully meld with the other layers without drying out the top.
+Bake covered for 25 minutes, then uncovered for another 25 minutes, for a total of 50 minutes at 275°F.

 Should I use cottage cheese or ricotta?

-The recipe says both work well.
-If you use cottage cheese, the notes recommend stirring in a squeeze of lemon juice and a handful of parsley — the lemon brightens the cottage cheese and makes it taste closer to ricotta.
+Both work well.
+If you use cottage cheese, stir in a squeeze of lemon juice and a handful of parsley — the lemon brightens it and makes it taste closer to ricotta.
 If you use ricotta, simply mix in the parsley and proceed.

 Do I need to use peas or spinach, and can I use both?

-The recipe calls for one or the other — frozen baby peas (thawed) or frozen spinach (thawed and squeezed dry) — layered in the middle of the lasagna.
-The notes say both are great and to use whichever you prefer or have on hand.
-The recipe does not suggest combining them.
+Use one or the other — frozen baby peas (thawed) or frozen spinach (thawed and squeezed dry) — layered in the middle of the lasagna.
+Both are great; use whichever you prefer or have on hand.
+I don’t suggest combining them.

 What does the Marsala wine add to the sauce?

-The recipe calls for 2 shots of Marsala wine (or red wine as a substitute), added to the sauteed vegetable mixture along with Italian seasoning, parsley, bay leaf, and fennel seeds.
+I add 2 shots of Marsala wine — or red wine if that’s what you have — to the sautéed vegetable mixture along with Italian seasoning, parsley, bay leaf, and fennel seeds.
 This cooks for another 20 minutes before being stirred into the tomato base, adding a slightly nutty, caramelized depth.